Gamepad: Features

-Gamepads generally feature a set of buttons handled with the right thumb and a direction controller handled with the left.
-The direction controller has traditionally been a four-way digital cross (also named a joypad, or alternatively a D-pad, and never called arrow keys), but most modern controllers additionally (or as a substitute) feature one or more analog sticks.

 Some common additions to the standard pad include shoulder buttons (also called "bumpers") and triggers placed along the edges of the pad (shoulder buttons are usually digital, i.e. merely on/off; while triggers are usually analog); centrally placed start, select, and home buttons, and an internal motor to provide force feedback.
 Analog triggers, like that of the GameCube controller, are pressure-sensitive and games can read in the amount of pressure applied to one to control the intensity of a certain action, such as how forceful water is to be sprayed in Super Mario Sunshine.

 There are programmable joysticks that can emulate keyboard input.
 Generally they have been made to circumvent the lack of joystick support in some computer games, e.g. the Belkin Nostromo SpeedPad n52.
 There are several programs that emulate keyboard and mouse input with a gamepad such as the free and open-source cross-platform software antimicro, Enjoy2, or proprietary commercial solutions such as JoyToKey, Xpadder, and Pinnacle Game Profiler.

+One common issue with modern game controllers is stick drift, where the analog stick registers movement even when not being touched.
+This problem can affect gameplay accuracy and responsiveness.
+To diagnose stick drift, various online stick drift tester tools are available, allowing users to visualize stick movement and detect irregular inputs.
+These tools, often web-based, help determine whether recalibration, cleaning, or hardware repair is necessary.
+Some platforms, like Steam, also include built-in calibration settings to mitigate minor drift issues.

 History

-Analog joysticks

 The 1962 video game Spacewar! initially used toggle switches built into the computer readout display to control the game.
 These switches were awkward and uncomfortable to use, so Alan Kotok and Bob Saunders built and wired in a detached control device for the game.
 This device has been called the earliest gamepad.